TemyTemy/budget-tracker/README.md

 # Budget Tracker
-A web app for tracking budget transactions online and locally when there is no interent connection.
+A web app for tracking budget transactions online and locally when there is no internet connection.

 **Technologies Used: NodeJS, MongoDB, Express, Mongoose, Progressive Web Application Technologies, JavaScript**